 Installing products that allow you to vertically store large or flat kitchenware will eliminate the need to unstack or hunt for the right one.
 When it’s time to put the item away, it easily slips into an open slot with no struggle.

 I love the pull-out tray organizer I have in the cabinet under my fridge.
 The width of the slots is adjustable, so I use one slot to hold my boxes of cling wrap, wax paper, and aluminum foil for the ultimate in dual-function storage!

 For dishes, I like portable plate holders that come in several sizes.
-The price is reasonable and keeping dishes vertical frees up cabinet space for other items.
+The price is reasonable, and keeping dishes vertically frees up cabinet space for other items.
 They are also easy to grab and take outside for patio meals.